puppetlabs/puppetlabs-firewall/README.md

 In the event of a duplicate rule, the module will throw an error message notifying the user that it has found a duplicate and halt in it's update.

 This behaviour was previously configurable via the `onduplicaterulebehaviour` parameter.
-However the implementation of this resulted in a massive slowdown of the module runs and so this has been removed infavour of a simple error being thrown whenever a duplicate is detected.
+However the implementation of this resulted in a massive slowdown of the module and so this has been removed infavour of a simple error being thrown whenever a duplicate is detected.

 ### Additional information

 Access the inline documentation: